MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsTerminateProcess.md

 ## Description

-Terminates a process in a compute system
+Terminates a process in a compute system.

 ## Syntax